huo-ju/mixin-node/README.md

 1. Following mixin developers documentation https://developers.mixin.one/guides create your mixin app.
 2. Click the button "Click to generate a new session".
-Now you will now have the bot session secrets.
+Now you will have the bot session secrets.

 The 6 digit number is your asset PIN
 The UUID is the new session ID